aldo-manco-jr/shak-frontend-angular/README.md

 2. Download the latest version of NodeJS
 3. Run the setup and complete installation without changing anything
-4. Run Node.js terminal
+4. Open the Windows terminal (CMD)
 5. To install **Angular**, execute the command:
-'npm install -g @angular/cli'
+`npm install -g @angular/cli`
+6. Press "y" and Angular will be installed

 To check if both Node.js and Angular are correctly installed, you can execute the following commands:
 `npm -v`